fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How and why do you use ADTs?
   * How and why the record syntax is used?
     How to extract a value from one of the fields of the corresponding ADT?
+  * How can you update a value using the record update syntax?
   * What is recursive data structure?
 Can you give some examples?
 * Immutable data:
   * What is an immutability concept?